telefonicaid/fiware-cygnus/docker/cygnus-ngsi/README.md

     $ git clone https://github.com/telefonicaid/fiware-cygnus.git

-Change directory to `docker/cygnus-ngsi`:
+Change directory to `fiware-cygnus`:

-    $ cd docker/cygnus-ngsi
+    $ cd fiware-cygnus

 And run the following command:

-    $ docker build -t cygnus-ngsi .
+    $ docker build -t cygnus-ngsi -f docker/cygnus-ngsi/Dockerfile .

-You can check the available images at your docker by typing:
+Once finished (it may take a time), you can check the available images at your docker by typing:

 ```
 $ docker images